-In accordance with the undertaking signed (at Annex B2), borrowing non-national institutions with Designated Collections must bear the cost of claims up to a limit of £25,000 per year (the year being the financial year of the borrowing non-national institution).
-Other non-national borrowers must meet the cost of any claim up to a limit of £300 for each object, plus one per cent of the total value of the object if that object is valued at £4,000 and above.
+5.1 In accordance with the irrevocable undertaking signed (at Annex B), borrowing national institutions must bear the cost of claims up to a limit of £25,000 per year (the year being the financial year of the borrowing national institution).
 The purpose of this minimum liability is to encourage appropriate and effective care, responsibility and stewardship and to eliminate small claims on the Secretary of State.

-[Refer to 4.9, 5.16, 6.4(d), 6.4(e)]
+[Refer to 4.13, 5.16, 6.4(d), 6.4(e)]